legal resources necessary to hold negligent facilities accountable.

 The incident involved a cognitively intact resident whose medical records show that there "pneumococcal vaccination was not up-to-date and was not offered.
 A pneumococcal consent form in the resident's clinical record was [left] blank as of October 26, 2017."
 The investigator interviewed the facility Director of Nurses and the Registered Nurse MDS Coordinator.
 During the meeting, the staff members "were asked why the pneumococcal consent form was blank.
 Both were silent momentarily, then the Director of Nurses stated, 'we only have one nurse over immunizations, and when we realize it had not been given, we addressed it; it will be given today."
 The investigator asked the Licensed Practical Nurse if they realize that when the resident was admitted to the nursing ome the pneumococcal vaccine consent form was left blank.
 The LPN responded, "yes, but not until yesterday."

 If you and your family have concluded that caregivers victimized your loved one while residing at Courtyard Gardens Health and Rehabilitation Center, contact the Arkansas nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Clark County victims of mistreatment living in long-term facilities including nursing homes in Arkadelphia.
+Our network of attorneys fights aggressively on behalf of Clark County victims of mistreatment living in long-term facilities including nursing homes in Arkadelphia.
 Our knowledgeable attorneys have years of experience in handling cases like yours that involve nursing home abuse occurring in private and public nursing facilities.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on behalf of your family to ensure your rights are protected.